Saving Home from Foreclosure | Chapter 13 Can be Lucky

 What happens if these homes with tapped out equity drop in value?
 We’re conditioned to believe that property values only go up Up UP! in Southern California.
 However, in 1989-1991, the real estate market peaked, leading to dropping property values.

 The result is that many people were “upside down” in their homes, meaning that that they owed more than it was worth.
 We expect this from a car loan since a car almost always depreciates faster than we can pay it off.
 But with a house?
 Yikes.

 Saving Home From Foreclosure: Affordably

 Some experts believe that history may be repeating itself.
-Recently, economics experts are looking at reliable benchmarks like Price-to-Income Ratios and Price-to-Rent ratios and noting that home value are much higher than normal levels.
+Recently, economics experts are looking at reliable benchmarks like Price-to-Income Ratios and Price-to-Rent ratios.
+They note that home value are much higher than normal levels.
 Even houses in your neighborhood are no longer selling within the same week they’re listed with someone offering $10,000 over the listing price.

 If you find yourself in the awful situation where you fall one or two payments behind on the mortgage, there is still hope.
 A Chapter 13 bankruptcy might be the solution.
 This option allows you to get some “breathing room,” stop the collection calls and headaches, and even stop a foreclosure.
 People can fall a few months behind, they want to catch up but the lender won’t accept anything but a massive lump sum payment that the troubled homeowner doesn’t have.

 A Chapter 13 case can allow you to catch your breath as you demonstrate how you will catch up on your past due mortgage payments, but on a schedule you can actually stick to and afford.
 This very helpful type of bankruptcy allows you to reorganize your debt and save your house.